“Fun is not something one considers when reading a blog article, but I must admit, this brings a smile to my face.” —Thanos on Museum Hack, probably

 And of course, the plan was a massive failure.

-The MCU gamble paid off big time and went on to do all those things that were mentioned at the beginning of this article.
+The Marvel Cinematic Universe gamble paid off big time and went on to do all those things that were mentioned at the beginning of this article.
 So when you go to the theaters to see the Avengers assemble for one last battle, think about all the missed exploding blimp rides, unnecessary moral panics against werewolves, and blatant intellectual property theft that it took to get us to this point.

 The “Marvel Method” of making comics is when the author of the comic would write a page of plots points, then the artist would draw whatever they wanted to take the plot from start to finish.
 The author would finally come back in and fill in the dialogue after the artist was done.